Exploring Financial Statement Interconnections

 1. The Balance Sheet and Income Statement

-The balance sheet and income statement are directly connected through the retained earnings section.
+The retained earnings section directly connects the balance sheet and income statement.
 The net income (or loss) from the income statement impacts the shareholders’ equity on the balance sheet.
 Specifically:

 • Retained Earnings: The net income (after dividends) from the income statement is added to the retained earnings section of the balance sheet.
 This reflects the cumulative profit retained in the business over time.